 3. On any highway under construction or not yet open to the public.

-If you want great results in court, The Five commandments to follow are:
+If you want great results in court, The Five Rules to follow are:

 1. You only get one chance to make a good impression in court, so you should always dress well.